jurgen-kluft/ccode/clay/README.md

 ## Overview

-Built using Golang, Clay is a build system designed to be simple, fast, and efficient.
+Built using Golang, Clay is a build system designed to be simple, and efficient.

 ## Features

 - Platforms:
-  - linux
   - macOS (darwin)
-  - windows
+  - windows (wip)
 - Compilers:
   - GCC/Clang (darwin and linux)
   - MSVC (windows)